 As with most shelters, rumors and discontent mark conversations on the street about Prospects Courtyard.
 Complaints range from the inconvenient (there’s never enough food) to the far more serious (allegations that drugs and violence plague the place at night).

 James Campos, 30, has been living on and off the street since he was teenager, a situation he attributes to an abusive home, sexual assault as a child, and on-and-off drug and alcohol addiction.
-Campos travels with his 25-year-old boyfriend, who goes by the name Rachel Montiel, and both claim guards at Prospects harass them whenever they swing by for showers, a meal, or to use one of the Courtyard’s storage units – presumably because they’re gay.
+Campos travels with his 25-year-old girlfriend, a transgender woman named Rachel, and both claim guards at Prospects harass them whenever they swing by for showers, a meal, or to use one of the Courtyard’s storage units – presumably because they’re gay.
 “Man, in my opinion, I want those guys shut down,” Campos said.
 “We’re always messed with.
 One guard straight up calls us faggots.”

 More serious, though, is his and other’s contention that the courtyard takes on a prison-like atmosphere once the sun goes down, and that assaults are commonplace.
 “We don’t feel safe sleeping there.
 Not at all, man,” Campos said.
 Nearby, just after getting food in the line at Church Under the Bridge, a 34-year-old Navy vet who began living on the streets last month and wished to be identified only as “T.C.,” said one stay at Prospect’s made him fearful of ever going back.
 “They put bad people next to good people,” he said, shaking his head.
 “There’s fighting, there’s raping, there’s sex offenders there.
 I can’t stay there.”